Employer of recordGermany

 What is the Payment Frequency for workers in Germany?

 Employees are paid monthly, by the last working day of the month.
 There is no requirement for a 13th/14th month salary in Germany.
+Read more about paying workers in Germany in our payroll guide.

 What is German Employee Tax Rate? – 20 to 65%